-The holiday season is a time of sharing and goodwill, which is why your dog may get spoiled with extra treats this time of year.
-There's nothing wrong with feasting with your favorite furry pal, but it's important to know what not to feed dogs over the holidays.
+The Christmas season is a time of sharing and goodwill, which is why your dog may get spoiled with extra treats this time of year.
+There's nothing wrong with feasting with your favorite furry pal, but it's important to know which festive foods not to feed.
 There are many foods that make dogs sick, and you don't want your dog throwing up during a celebration (or anytime for that matter)!

 Here are the basics on what foods you shouldn't share with your dog.
-This doesn't mean an end to holiday cheer, though!
-Read on for a few homemade dog treat recipes you can make especially for your pup.
+This doesn't mean an end to festive cheer!

 - Yeast dough